kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/habits.md

 <aside>

-**"We do not rise to the level lf our goals, we fall to the level of our systems."**
+**"We do not rise to the level of our goals, we fall to the level of our systems."**
 - James Clear

 </aside>